Rohan0623/Allure-Framework-Setup/README.md

   4. Build your project.
 Allure report will be generated for the project.

-  _Screenshots of setup in Jenkins is added in the screnshots folder_
+  _Screenshots of setup in Jenkins is added in the screenshots folder_